Guide to Finding a Therapist

 - This Guide Seeks to Pull Community Resources

-- Systemic Issues in Mental Healthcare
+- Systemic Harm in Mental Healthcare

 - Why Seek Out Therapy